teamcodename/apostle.go/README.md

 ## Usage

 ### Domain Key
 You will need to provide your apostle domain key to send emails.
-You can either place this value into your OS environment as `APOSTLE_DOMAIN_KEY`, or specify it in your code.
+You can either place this value into your environment as `APOSTLE_DOMAIN_KEY`, or specify it in your code.

 ```go
 apostle.SetDomainKey("Your Domain Key")